Rawnly/scale.js/README.md

 ```
 # Note:

-* To make a text responsive you need to scale it via JavaScript, in case don't worry about console who alerts you about there aren't targets with `data-scale` / `data-unit` attributes.
+* To make a text responsive you need to scale it via JavaScript, in this case don't worry if console alerts you who there aren't targets with `data-scale` / `data-unit` attributes.

 * Please report bugs via [mail](mailto:rawnlydev@gmail.com) or open an issue here on GitHub.